symposion/roll20-shaped-scripts/README.md

 You must have at least one token selected.
 If you have more than one, it will attempt to import a statblock from each one in turn.
 When importing, each token will be set to represent the newly created character for it, and the script will also attempt to set the avatar for the character to be the token graphic<sup>[1](#avatar-note)</sup>.

 ## !shaped-monsters
+* Alias !shaped-list-monsters
 Displays a list of monsters in the currently loaded JSON database.
 The list is displayed in the chat window and includes buttons to filter the results on Type, CR and Size.
 The old "Click to select a monster/spell" query input (**!shaped-import-monster**) is available as a link at the top of the monsters/spells listings.
 Clicking a monster that is already imported won't remove it.

-## !shaped-import-monster
+## !shaped-monster
-* Alias !shaped-monster *
+* Alias !shaped-import-monster *
 Imports details of named monsters from a database of custom monsters loaded as a separate script.
-If run with no options, this command will display a chat window button that allows you to launch a select list of all available monsters to choose from.
 The imported character will be configured with the default settings that you specify in the [default character settings configuration](#new-characters) .
 In addition the tokens you use will be configured according to the [default token settings configuration](#token-defaults) ready to be set as the default token for the character.

 ### Options
 * **--<monster name>** (e.g. **--Lich**) specifies a monster to import.
 You may supply multiple monsters as separate options, or you may supply multiple in one option separated by commas (**--Ghoul, Zombie, Ghost**)